This series was originally a live podcast/vlog. All sessions were recorded and are available below.

 Video of Lucas Hall now posted!
 CLICK HERE.

-June 3rd: Toby Rose
+Episode 5: Toby Rose

 For the past four years, Toby has volunteered as a church leader in youth ministry.
 They also enjoy using their musical gifts to lead worship.
 Toby attended Vanderbilt University on a full-ride scholarship based, in part, on their skill playing the trombone.
 They also earned a Master’s degree in education.
 Toby, who identifies as nonbinary, currently works as a musician, music teacher, and chef.